-The most widely known Vinyasa sequences are the Sun Salutations (Surya Namaskara).
-There are many variations of a Sun Salutation which are all flowing sequences of postures placed in a bespoke order so as to mobilize the spine and energize the body together with a deliberate breathing pattern and fluid transitions between postures.
-Sun Salutations are known and practiced in most disciplines of Yoga and are a powerful way to warm up the body and mind and if you ask me the best way to start any day.
+The most widely practiced Vinyasa sequences are the Sun Salutations (Surya Namaskara).
+There are many variations of a Sun Salutation which are all flowing sequences of postures to mobilize the spine + energize the body together with a deliberate breathing pattern aiding fluid transitions between postures.
+Sun Salutations are known + practiced in most disciplines of Yoga + are a powerful way to warm up the body + concentrate the mind.
+A great way to start any day.
 You can read more about Sun Salutations in the Blog

 Origins of Vinyasa Yoga

-Whilst Yoga is founded in the philosophy and concepts of ancient Hindu texts (first mentioned 3,500 years ago in the Rig Vedas), we attribute Krishnamacharya (1888-1989) as the pioneer of Yoga as it is practiced today.
-A scholar, an Ayurvedic medic, an athlete (yoga demonstrator) and a yoga teacher.
-He was the first to refine the yoga postures, sequence them optimally (‘krama’), and understand the therapeutic value attributed to specific asanas.
+Whilst Yoga is founded in the philosophy + concepts of ancient Hindu texts (first mentioned 3,500 years ago in the Rig Vedas), we attribute Krishnamacharya (1888-1989) as the pioneer of Yoga as it is practiced today.
+A scholar, an Ayurvedic medic, an athlete (yoga demonstrator) + a yoga teacher.
+He was the first to refine the yoga postures, sequence them optimally (‘krama’) + understand the therapeutic value attributed to specific asanas.

-Krichnamacharya was the first to take Yoga beyond the spiritual seekers realm into the wider group in the world of personal health and fitness.
-He developed a dynamic form of asana sequences which remained rooted to and aligned with the principals taught in Patanjali’s Sutras and the 8 Limbs of Yoga.
+Krichnamacharya was the first to take Yoga beyond the spiritual seekers realm into the wider group in the world of personal health, fitness + wellbeing He developed a dynamic form of asana sequences which remained rooted to + aligned with the principals taught in Patanjali’s Sutras + the 8 Limbs of Yoga.

-His Vinyasa yoga approach fused the practice of postural yoga (Asanas) with a direct link to breath control (Pranayama), concentrated gaze (‘Dristi’) to aid sense withdrawal (pratyahara) and deepens a moment to awareness and concentration (Dharana) to optimise a meditative effect (Dyana) and ultimately purify the practitioner with a sense of steadiness and calm (Samadhi).
-Therefore with right intention and attitude, Krishnamacharya began the development of a discipline that the yoga practitioner could use to manage their mental and physical health and offer therapy, while also achieving the spiritual aim of Yoga as prescribed by Patanjali’s Sutras.
+His Vinyasa yoga approach fused the practice of postural yoga (Asanas) with a direct link to breath control (Pranayama), concentrated gaze (‘Dristi’) to aid sense withdrawal (pratyahara) + deepens a moment to awareness + concentration (Dharana) to optimise a meditative effect (Dyana) + ultimately purify the practitioner with a sense of steadiness + calm (Samadhi).
+Therefore with right intention + attitude, Krishnamacharya began the development of a discipline that the yoga practitioner could use to manage their mental + physical health + offer therapy, while also achieving the spiritual aim of Yoga as prescribed by Patanjali’s Sutras.

-All yoga styles practiced in homes and studios around the world today are rooted to the lineage of teachings and understanding shared by Krishnamacharya.
+All yoga styles practiced in homes + studios around the world today are rooted to the lineage of teachings + understanding shared by Krishnamacharya.
 Prominent students include the innovators of modern day yoga styles practiced throughout the world today:

 Indra Devi the ‘first lady’ of modern day yoga